Welcome to our first ‘Women Who Run with the Waves’ (WWRW) interview.

 I first came across Tamsin McVean in a Sunday Times newspaper cutting, ‘How it feels to swim in the wilds’.
 I instantly related to her affinity for the sea as a place of healing, belonging and connection.
 I’m a tentative ‘raw’ or cold water swimmer.
 I say ‘tentative’ as I’m more of a ‘dipper’ but certainly falling for this new found feeling of the fire of cold water on bare skin.
 Reading a little about Tamsin’s story, I was intrigued by what seemed like a near-religious dedication to her daily ritual.
 Something I’ve witnessed amongst the sea swimmers in my new home-from-home Galway Bay – debunking ‘you must be crazy’ comments and instead asserting that this is what keeps you from going crazy!

-The Sunday Times introduces Tamsin as someone who has turned her back on a fast-paced life with a high-flying career in the bright city lights of London in favour of a ‘spartan cottage in the Hebrides’ on the island of Lios Mor.
+The Sunday Times introduces Tamsin as someone who has turned her back on a fast-paced life with a high-flying career in the bright city lights of London in favour of a ‘spartan cottage in the Hebrides’.
 She begins every day with 5am dip in the freezing ocean and she returns to her cottage to share her experience of this ‘raw simple life’ and why this is her medicine in her blog.

 Your social media posts on Instagram are so full of the dance between light and dark.
 What’s lighting you up right now, and what are you most excited by?